Code-Institute-Submissions/Milestonetwo-2/README.md

 ---
 * This app is tested with Jasmine to see that:
   * Buttons work in dive app
-  *D3 map works and is created with the right sizes on height and witdt
+  * D3 map works and is created with the right sizes on height and width
  * Diveapp and functions in D3 is tested for functionality with blackbox tests from several users
  * Web Validators is used to inspect code.